tonghuikang/blog/_posts/2026-01-04-comments-on-evals-faq.md

 >
 > If you pass this dataset to your colleague, your colleague is simply guessing what people are voting.
 Your colleague will likely not perform well.
 This is what you will be tuning your prompt to.

-The FAQ suggests a benevolent dictator to own the prompts, which I agree.
+The FAQ suggests a benevolent dictator to own the prompts, which I agree with.

 ## Sections that I would add or edit

-Evals should only focus on cases where you care about.
+Evals should only focus on cases you care about.
 In other words, you do not need a ground truth label for everything.

-For example the adult content classification, you only want to label what is [obviously](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) adult and what is obviously not adult.
-If something is neither obviously adult or obviously not adult, there is no need for a ground truth label.
-This means, in production, you are ok with the content being classified in either case.
+For example, in adult content classification, you only want to label what is [obviously](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it) adult and what is obviously not adult.
+If something is neither obviously adult nor obviously not adult, there is no need for a ground truth label.
+This means, in production, you are okay with the content being classified either way.

 ---